babacikong/DevChat-Quest/README.md

 my Discord Channel : https://discord.gg/xV8QKGxEhA

-Check if the bot send the message to your server.
+Check if the message has properly send to the server.

 The result should look like this;